cartes-suica

 Since 24 December 2014, the Suica card can be used on the bus network in Kyoto.

-You can buy a Suica as soon as you land in Japan, at the airport or in a JR station: for instance, in Yamanote Line’s stations in Tokyo.
+Until August 1st, 2023, you could purchase the Suica upon arrival in Japan, at the airport or at one of the JR stations, such as stations on the Yamanote Line in Tokyo.
 Say スイカカードを買いたいです。(Suica caado o kaitaidess) which means "I want to buy a Suica card."
-It is also possible to buy the card at any time from a vending machine in the station.
+It was also possible to buy the card at any time from a vending machine in the station.

 On a side note, the use of prepaid cards like Suica grants a small discount (about 5%) on most of transportation fares.
 Therefore, each trip cost a little bit less, which can be an additional advantage, especially if you use it a lot.

-JR does not forget collectors and frequently redesigns the Suica and its penguin mascot to release special versions and limited editions either in time (mostly for special events) or in quantity.
-One of the most memorable was the special "Tokyo Station," with only 15,000 cards released on 2014, December 20.
+JR does not forget its hobby collectors; frequent redesigns of its penguin mascot, special version releases, and limited editions either in time (mostly around special events) or in limited quantity.
+One of the most memorable was the special "Tokyo Station," with only 15,000 cards released on December 20, 2014.
 The design was so popular, with 1.7 million of orders in the following two months, that a reedition was announced!

 With its 42,1 million users, Suica is the most widely used card in Japan.
 But other cards are available in most city hubs throughout the country: